cue-lang/cue/doc/tutorial/kubernetes/README.md

 ```

 The common configuration has been factored out into `_spec`.
-We introducded `_name` to aid both specifying and referring
+We introduced `_name` to aid both specifying and referring
 to the name of an object.
 For completeness, we added `configMap` as a top-level entry.

 Note that we have not yet removed the old definition of deployment.
 This is fine.
 As it is equivalent to the new one, unifying them will have no effect.
-We leave its removal as an excersize to the reader.
+We leave its removal as an exercise to the reader.

 Next we observe that all deployments, stateful sets and daemon sets have
 an accompanying service which shares many of the same fields.